Count-X/Count-X/README.md

 # Hello, I’m Count X
-- Learning Vulkan and subjects relevant to videogame production
+- Learning Vulkan and subjects relevant to Video Game production
-- I’m looking to collaborate on videogame development

 *You Can Find My works in my Portfolio*